shoeffner/mthesis/src/gaze_library.md

 programmed with many best practices for +FOSS in mind and tries to provide a transparent +API to track user gaze using a common webcam.

-This chapter gives an overview over the library and its features and provides detailed instructions on how to build and use it.
+This chapter gives an overview of the library and its features and provides detailed instructions on how to build and use it.
 The level of detail for the instructions is very high to also give people without a strong background in software development enough information to compile and run it.